sagemath/sagewiki_to_gh-2022-10-10/days57.md

 shoes and music instruments/scores for the breaks.
 There will of course be an open wifi and wired internet connection.

-To register, fill in the following form, and send it by e-mail to `Adrien Boussicault <http://www.labri.fr/perso/boussica/index_en.html>`_::
+To register, please fill in the following form and email it to `Adrien Boussicault <http://www.labri.fr/perso/boussica/index_en.html>`_::

     Name: